 Understand how systems design and power structures work and the relationship between the two.

 Know the difference between equality and equity.

 Racism is not for Black, Indigenous and People of Colour to fix.
-Do not contribute to systems of white supremacy by expecting this - and even worse, expecting this work for free.
+Do not contribute to systems of white supremacy by thinking or expecting this.
+This also means stop sharing those Anti-O and Anti-Racist workshops, articles, podcasts and tips to the BIPoC in your life.
+Instead, send it to those who lack melanin.
+Do not have the expectation for BIPoC to educate you for free.
+This is work.
 It is not charity.
 It is not owed.
-Those who choose to offer advisory and professional services, compensate to account for everything it requires to make it even more comfortable for those whose comfort has always been prioritized.
+Those who choose to offer advisory and professional services that either directly or indirectly touch on racial equity, compensate to account for everything it requires to make it even more comfortable for those whose comfort has always been prioritized.

 Acknowledge that everyone has blind spots and biases.
-Know that not all blind spots and biases are acknowledged.
+But know that not all blind spots and biases have been treated equally.

 Be aware of the history - and ongoing efforts - of knowledge, perspective, wisdom, culture of BIPoCs being capitalized off of.
 Give credit where credit is due.
 Again, compensate.